-The foresaids Commission and charge of the Kings may be eisilie gottin before the raising of ordinair summonds
+The foresaids Commission and charge of the Kings may be eisilie gottin before the raising of ordinair summonds to underly the law quhilk will be mair publict.

 Geif ony compeiris at the day of compeirance moyan man be had to continewe the day and souerties keepet in the meentyme in ward quhill strait examination be made of thame as wes made of John Roy quha wes detainit sex weekis in the Tolbuith and twentie twa sundrie tymes examinat be the Justice Deput befoir he wald confess.2 His Majestie cannot refuse to do the lyke justice in als odius a cryme.
-I wald understand quha wald avail upon thir turnis in his Lordship's absence to caus forme and raise the letteris and chairgis and be quhom our letteris and advertisementis may be convoyit to his Lordships and lyke wayes the namis of the speciall friends in Court quha may be employit as occasum beis offerit.
+I wald understand quha wald avail upon thir turnis in his Lordship's absence to caus forme and raise the letteris and chairgis and be quhom our letteris and advertisementis may be convoyit to his Lordships and lyke wayes the namis of the speciall friends in Court quha may be employit as occasun beis offerit.